fruit/sfCacheTaggingPlugin/README.markdown

           }
         }

-    And DO NOT FORGET TO rebuild your models
+    And DO REMEMBER TO rebuild your models

         ./symfony doctrine:build-model --env=YOUR_ENV